-Persons who have directly and materially affected interests and who have been or will be adversely affected by any procedural action or inaction by ANSI or by any ANS-related process have the right to appeal.
+Parties who are directly and materially interested in and who have been or will be adversely affected by any procedural action or inaction by ANSI or by any ANS-related process have the right to appeal.
 ANSI will not normally hear an appeal of an action or inaction by a standards developer relative to the development of an American National Standard until the appeals procedures provided by the standards developer have been completed.
-Appeals of actions shall be made within reasonable time limits; appeals of inactions may be made at any time.
-Such appeals shall be directed to ANSI in accordance with the procedures of the appropriate ANSI board or council (e.g., Board of Standards Review, Executive Standards Council).
+As required in section 2.8.1, appeals at the ASD shall be addressed promptly and a decision made expeditiously and issued in writing.
+However, conclusion of the appeals process at the standards developer level is not a precondition for filing an appeal of an organization's continuing accreditation status with the ANSI Executive Standards Council (ExSC).